ColorForth

+Yellow words are executed.
+The transition from green to yellow and back again can be used while defining words, to transition between compiling words into the current definition, executing words immediately (manipulating the data stack during compilation), and back again (adding the top of the data stack to the current definition) – in other words, precomputing a value during compilation (a functionality that other languages use macros or optimizing compilers for).

 Moore developed Forth in the early 1970s and created a series of implementations of the language.
 In the 1980s he diverged from the standardization of the language, instead continuing to evolve it.
-He developed a series of Forth-like languages, each extreme in its simplicity: Machine Forth, OKAD, colorForth.
+He developed a series of Forth-like languages, each extreme in its simplicity: Machine Forth, OKAD, and colorForth.

 Moore has stated that color is only one option for displaying the language.
-One of Moore's papers on colorForth was printed in black and white, but used italics and other typographical conventions to present source code.
+One of Moore's papers on colorForth was printed in black and white but used italics and other typographical conventions to present source code.